 My Muscle Chef Meals

-My favourite My Muscle Chef meals included the Salmon Risotto, Korean Beef, Burrito Bowl and Chicken Nasi Goreng.
+My favorite My Muscle Chef meals include the incredible Salmon Risotto, Korean Beef, Chipotle Chicken Burrito Bowl, and Chicken Nasi Goreng.
+All of these I’d happily eat again and again.

 MACROS Meals